Anti-Defamation League: 2000s

 In 2003, the ADL opposed an advertising campaign by People for the Ethical Treatment of Animals (PETA) called "Holocaust on Your Plate" that compared animals killed in the meat industry to victims of the Holocaust.
 In 2005, PETA apologized for causing distress to the Jewish community through the campaign, though in 2008, the Chief Rabbinate announced that it was planning to gradually phase out the use of the "shackle and hoist" method of kosher slaughter in Israel and South America, in part in response to pressure from PETA.

 As of 2007, the ADL said it was archiving MySpace pages associated with white supremacists as part of its effort to track extremism.

 The ADL opposed 2008 California Proposition 8, a ballot successful initiative that banned same-sex marriage.
 It did so alongside Jewish organizations, including the National Council of Jewish Women and the Progressive Jewish Alliance.
 The ADL filed amicus briefs urging the Supreme Court of California, Ninth Circuit, and the Supreme Court to invalidate Prop 8.
 In 2015, the ADL opposed the State Religious Freedom Restoration Acts, state laws that used the United States Supreme Court decision in Burwell v.
 Hobby Lobby Stores, Inc. recognizing a for-profit corporation's claim of religious belief.
 The ADL opposed these laws out of concern they largely targeted LGBT people or denied access to contraceptives to employees of religiously owned businesses.

+The ADL became independent from B'nai B'rith in 2009, dropping the reference to the other organization in its name.

 2010s

+The ADL was one of the groups that opposed the Shelby County v.
+Holder decision by the Supreme Court in 2013 to strike down a portion of the Voting Rights Act.
+The court's decision ended the portion of the law that required states with a history of discrimination to undergo federal scrutiny for election rules.

 In November 2014, the organization announced that Jonathan Greenblatt, a former Silicon Valley tech executive and former Obama administration official who had not operated within the Jewish communal organization world prior to his hiring, would succeed Abraham Foxman as national director in July 2015.
 Foxman had served as national director since 1987.
 The ADL board of directors renewed Greenblatt's contract as CEO and national director in fall 2020 for a second five-year term.
-The national chair of the governing board of directors is Esta Gordon Epstein; elected in late 2018 for a three-year term, she is the second woman to hold the organization's top volunteer leadership post.
+In 2018, Esta Gordon Epstein was elected to a three-year term as national chair of the ADL's governing board of directors; she was the second woman to hold the organization's top volunteer leadership post.

-ADL repeatedly accused Donald Trump, when he was a presidential candidate in 2016, of making use of antisemitic tropes or otherwise exploiting divisive and bigoted rhetoric during the 2016 presidential election campaign.
-The organization continued to call out President Trump for comments and actions that appeared to give voice or support to extremists such as white supremacists, for politicizing charges of antisemitism for partisan purposes and for continued use of antisemitic tropes.
+The ADL repeatedly accused Donald Trump, when he was a presidential candidate in 2016, of making use of antisemitic tropes or otherwise exploiting divisive and bigoted rhetoric during the 2016 presidential election campaign.
+The ADL accused President Trump of politicizing charges of antisemitism for partisan purposes, and for continued use of antisemitic tropes.
+The ADL said it was facing a discredit campaign for its criticism of Trump.